goodlyrottenapple/calculus-toolbox/README.md

 scala calculi/calc.jar
 ```

+(This is assuming that you have Java 8.0 or older and Scala 2.12.0 or older installed on your system)

 ### Compiled toolboxes
 Compiled toolboxes for the D.EAK calculus and a version of an LK Sequent calculus fragment are available as scala jar files: